 Read more: How to Create the Perfect Education Section for Your Resume

-Our next high-priority order to prep is your skills section.
-Your key skills should be distributed throughout your resume, but it’s also a good idea to create a separate list.
+Our next high-priority order to prep is your inventory resume skills section.
+Your key skills should be distributed throughout the document, but it’s also a good idea to create a separate list.
 It shows you know what it takes to succeed as an inventory manager, and it makes your resume ATS-compliant.

 ATS, by the way, refers to Applicant Tracking Systems.
 This is a type of software that companies use to scan resumes for keywords, among other things.